aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

     com.aspose.html.converters.Converter.convertHTML(document, options, outputPath);
 {{< /highlight >}}

-The [PdfSaveOptions()](https://reference.aspose.com/html/java/com.aspose.html.saving/PdfSaveOptions#PdfSaveOptions--) constructor initializes an instance of the PdfSaveOptions class that is passed to ConvertHTML() method.
-The ConvertHTML() method takes the `document`, `options`,  output file path `outputPath` and performs the conversion operation.
+The [PdfSaveOptions()](https://reference.aspose.com/html/java/com.aspose.html.saving/PdfSaveOptions#PdfSaveOptions--) constructor initializes an instance of the PdfSaveOptions class that is passed to `convertHTML()` method.
+The `convertHTML()` method takes the `document`, `options`,  output file path `outputPath` and performs the conversion operation.
 The PdfSaveOptions class provides methods that give you full control over a wide range of parameters and improve the process of converting HTML to PDF format.

 In the example above, several save options were used:
  - setJpegQuality() specifies JPEG compression quality for images.